In May 2010 we wrote about how the great recession had caused couples to put their divorces on hold due…

 How To Repair Your Finances After Divorce

-Unfortunately, that psychology degree that they obtained twenty years ago and never used is not going to be much help now.
-The court is going to assume that they will start working immediately and will impose an earning capacity on them even if they are not yet working.
+Unfortunately, that psychology degree that they obtained twenty years ago and never used is not going help much now.
+The court will assume that they will start working immediately.
+They will impose an earning capacity on them even if they are not yet working.
 This will be used to calculate everything from support to the distribution of marital property.
 In most cases, there simply won’t be enough income and property to go around.
 Finding a job will quickly become a necessity.
 The sooner they realize this and start working on getting back into the work force, the better.

-Once the divorce is over, its time to start to repair your credit.
-Establishing or repairing credit, however, doesn’t happen overnight.
+Once the divorce is over, its time to start to repair your finances, especially your credit.
+However, this doesn’t happen overnight.
 But every smart financial decision you make now gets you that much closer to your goal.
 And you don’t have to do it alone.
 Seek help from individuals and professionals you can trust.
-Your therapist or divorce attorney is a great place to start; they are usually connected with financial advisors who specialize in working with individuals in transition post-divorce.
+Your therapist or divorce attorney is a great place to start.
+They are usually connected with financial advisors who specialize in working with individuals in transition post-divorce.

 The first step in this process is to establish a budget.
 That is the only way to get a clear picture of your financial situation.
 Start by gathering all of your statements for rent/mortgage, utilities, tuition and all other regular monthly expenses.
 For many it can be a real eye-opener to see just how much money it actually takes to live “as is.”

 Also write down your monthly income – from your job, alimony, child support, pension or social security, any investment income or any other regular source of income.
 “Once you have a better understanding of where your money is coming from and going to, you will be in a better position to eliminate unnecessary expenses.
 Having a budget also provides the structure you need in to incorporate saving money for your future financial needs.”
 (Womansdivorce.com)